Capital Health Medical Center - Hopewell Meets International Standards as a Center of Excellence in Minimally Invasive Gynecology

 "Capital Health is known as a regional leader in women's health, and this designation continues to validate our reputation, as well as our ongoing investments in talent and technology," said Dr. Joshua Eisenberg, Chief Medical Officer of Capital Health Medical Group.
 "Women who need the services of experienced surgeons like Dr. Varughese and Dr. Small can feel confident that they are getting the highest quality care and access to the latest surgical techniques that help ensure better outcomes."

-Minimally invasive gynecologic surgery, including robotic-assisted surgery with the da Vinci surgical system, is an option to traditional surgery at Capital Health for appropriate patients.
+Minimally invasive gynecologic surgery, including robotic-assisted surgery with the da Vinci surgical system, an alternative traditional surgery at Capital Health for appropriate patients.
 Under the guidance of specially trained surgeons like Dr. Varughese and Dr. Small, complex surgical procedures can now be performed through small incisions using precise tools, cameras, and lights.
 Minimally invasive surgery is known for its many benefits, including less pain, lower risk of infection, shorter hospital stays, and faster recoveries.

 Health care facilities and surgeons that seek SRC accreditation undergo an extensive assessment and inspection process to ensure they meet SRC's proven standards and requirements.
 These requirements include surgical volumes, facility equipment, clinical pathways and standardized operating procedures, an emphasis on patient education, and continuous quality assessment.
 The inspection involves all staff working with the surgeons in the accredited program.
 Inspectors educate staff on best practices to help their organization improve its care and services.